ukwa/ukwa-services/access/README.md

 Shine requires a PostgreSQL database, so additional setup is required using the scripts in [./scripts/postgres](./scripts/postgres).

-If starting from a new deployment, and having deployed the stack, you first need to stop Shine itself from running, as otherwise it will attempt to start up and will insert and empty database into PostgreSQL and this will interfere with the restore process.
+When modifying the database, and having deployed the stack, you first need to stop Shine itself from running, as otherwise it will attempt to start up and will insert and empty database into PostgreSQL and this will interfere with the restore process.
 So, use

+    $ docker service scale access_website_shine=0

+This will drop the Shine service but leave all the rest of the stack running.
+Once you have created and restored the database as needed, re-scale the service and Shine will restart using the restored database.

-    $ docker service rm website_shine
+    $ docker service scale access_website_shine=1

+#### Creating the Shine database

-Now you can run `create-db.sh` to create the database itself, and you can use `list-db.sh` to check the database is there.
+You can run `create-db.sh` to create the database itself, and you can use `list-db.sh` to check the database is there.
 Then, run `create-user.sh` to run the `setup_user.sql` script and set up a suitable user with access to the database.

+#### Restoring the Shine database from a backup

-To do a restore, use `download-shine-db-dump.sh` to grab a database dump from HDFS, but you'll need to edit the file to select the backup with a given date.
+To do a restore, use `download-shine-db-dump.sh` to grab a database dump from HDFS.
+Currently, the backups are dated and are in the `/2_backups/access/access_shinedb/` folder, so you'll need to edit the file to use the appropriate backup location and date.
 Now, running `restore-shine-db-from-dump.sh` should populate the database.

-Re-deploy the whole service stack, and Shine will restart using the restored database.
+#### Creating a backup of the Shine database

+...TBA...

 ## The Website Regression Test Stack